Simi graduated from Leibler Yavneh College in Elsternwick in 2014. She spent the bulk of 2015 overseas, volunteering and travelling in Israel.

 In 2017, Simi completed a semester abroad, where she studied International Journalism and World Politics at the Danish School of Media and Journalism in Aarhus, Denmark.

-In February this year, Simi interned at ABC News Breakfast in Melbourne.
+In February 2018, Simi interned at ABC News Breakfast in Melbourne.
 In March, she commuted to Sydney to intern at SBS The Feed on SBS VICELAND, where she learnt skills from some of her favourite journalists and reporters.
 In May, she interned for two weeks at SBS World News Radio in Melbourne.
 She spent the last two weeks of her university break in July as an intern in the ABC Newsroom in Southbank.

 Simi has a strong interest in investigative journalism and longform journalism.
 Currently in a Helen Garner phase, she spends a lot of time combing her mother’s bookshelves for the early works of famous Australian writers.

 Writing aside, her special interests include musical theatre, fashion and watching films up until the end credits when the staff are eagerly waiting to clean the cinema.
 She is a vehement Liverpool FC, Richmond FC and Socceroo supporter and keeps her soccer skills sharp by playing indoor soccer in a mixed adult team.

 3 weeks after her university graduation, Simi packed her bags and went solo-travelling in South East Asia.
 Travelling is a consistent theme in her life.